chrizzlemadizzle/webcam-ai-filter/readme.md

 - OpenCV frames are BGR by default; MediaPipe expects RGB (conversion is done in code).

 ## Next Steps
-- Add overlay filter (PNG with alpha blending)
+- Add overlay filter (PNG with alpha blending) based on direction of view
 - Add simple face tracking / smoothing
 - Add background segmentation and replacement